SaniTheWay/Grip-TSF-June2021/README.md

 *  Data can be found at http://bit.ly/w-data
 *  What will be predicted score if a student studies for 9.25 hrs/ day?

+Note: ❗❗
+> It may possible that the code will not show up in one go.
+So, kindly reload it again.